The most important terms in cryptospace.

 What is a Nocoiner?

-A person who does not own cryptocurrencies and is skeptical or critical of their value and future.
+A person who owns no cryptocurrencies and is sceptical or critical of their value and future.

 Node